-Jeremy is co-founder and managing partner of Scopia Capital, a hedge fund management company with over $6 billion in assets under management.
+Jeremy is co-founder and managing partner of Scopia Capital Management LP, an institutional alternative asset management firm with over $5 billion of assets under management.

 At Propel, Jeremy works closely with the CEO on the organization's strategy and priorities.
 Since 2007, he has been active in building the field of impact investing, helping to scale innovative social impact organizations, and advancing progressive initiatives.
 He currently chairs the board of Root Capital, and served on the founding board for Sarona Asset Management.